Mudeford Lifeboat Station: The Derham family

+Whilst running his business at Avon Beach, Kenneth Derham (1908–1993) had also operated a single-handed rescue service since 1936.
+He was awarded the RNLI Silver Medal for the rescue of two people in 1959, and played no small part in the choice of Mudeford as one of the first RNLI Inshore lifeboat stations.
+He was appointed Honorary Secretary on its opening in 1963, and made branch chairman in 1976.

+Kenneth's son Victor joined the Mudeford crew when the station opened in 1963.
+He would become Honorary Secretary (Lifeboat Operations Manager), and later be made branch president.

+Victor's son Ian Derham joined the crew in 1993.
+After 28 years service, he hung up his dry suit for the final time on Monday 10 May 2021, after having attended three shouts in one day.

 Description

 The crew facilities are in a two-storey building.
 This is rendered and has a tile roof; large first floor windows at both ends give views across the water.
 Adjoining this and at right angles is the boathouse.
 This is built of timber with large windows along one side that allow visitors to see the lifeboat inside.
 The roof is metal with large skylights.
 The boat doors open onto a concrete platform and shallow slipway.